 Expected Behavior Violation of Expected Behavior Definition of Violation (Includes any repeated Level I or Level II Violation) Obey laws regarding smoking for Use, Possession, Sale or Distribution of Tobacco Products Using or possessing any tobacco product such as cigarettes, "dip", chewing tobacco, or electronic cigarette smoking device.
 Be Safe minors Dress Code Any style of dress that contradicts the District Dress Code Policy (see pages 16).
-The Dress Code Policy is intended to prevent Ш Follow District Dress Code Policy Violation disruption of the classroom atmosphere, enhance classroom decorum, eliminate disturbances and minimize distractions of other students so as not to interfere with the educational process.
+The Dress Code Policy is intended to prevent Follow District Dress Code Policy Violation disruption of the classroom atmosphere, enhance classroom decorum, eliminate disturbances and minimize distractions of other students so as not to interfere with the educational process.
 Be Respectful Consider the feelings Disruptive Behavior Conduct such as talking out of turn, making noises, throwing objects, play fighting, horseplay, inappropriate displays of affection or otherwise distracting one or more classmates in the school environment will be considered disruptive.
 Be Res of others Profanity Swearing, cursing, or making obscene gestures.
 Obey classroom rules Tardiness Absenteeism Truancy Arrival to school or class after the school day has begun or absence from school or the classroom without parents' and school authorities' knowledge.
 Truancy is defined as any unexcused absence from school. ible Demonstrate positive social skills Gambling Playing any games money or items of value.
 Responsible Be at school on time and attend regularly Electronic Communication The misuse by students of cellular telephones, and otherelectronicdevices including ipods, mp3 players, tablets and including "lookalike" devices for receiving and/or transmitting messages during school time.
 Be Tell the truth Devices (The district shall not assume responsibility for devicesthataredamaged, lostorstolenwhenbrought to school or after being confiscated for violation of this Board policy).
 Students may be permitted to use electronic devices for instructional purposes.
 Follow school rules Forgery/Fraud/False Identification Writing the name of another person or changing times, dates, grades, passes, or permits; giving false information to school district personnel or a school resource officer.

-Strategies to Correct Behavior
+Correct Behavior

 Positive practice of desired behavior

 Conference with student/parent

 Re-teach the behavioral expectations

 Create a behavioral contract with the student/ parent that includes 2-3 behavioral goals for demonstrating expected behaviors that will be monitored and revisited

 Student participates in a reflective activity and applies new learning Refer student to the Intervention Assistance Team for repeated behaviors

 Out of School Suspension

 (OSS) is not permitted for TRUANCY or other ATTENDANCE related infractions

-Detention during which student participates
+Detention during which student participates in behavioral intervention

-in behavioral intervention PEAK (elementary only)
+Time-Out provides students in need of a classroom break a space within the school to receive social, emotional, and behavioral supports (P.E.A.K.
+Elementary Schools K-5)

 Time owed outside of instructional time

 In-school suspension time during which student participates in behavioral intervention

 Criminal charges may be filed